adgrant93/InsanityScraper/README.md

 https://vk.com/msinsanity?z=photo-72806334_457241185%2Falbum-72806334_00%2Frev

 Removing Duplicates:
 Unfortunately, duplicate removal is not implemented yet.
-If you can use the following commands in the directory to remove dupes For MacOS and Linux.
+If you can use the following commands in the directory to remove dupes For MacOS, Linux, and Windows.

 MacOS/Linux:
 ls | grep '(' | xargs rm